 Now it's time to stop sharing my thoughts and move on to sharing what I saw as I give you...

 The Wicker Breakdown:

-- Reunion in Kiev was an interesting parody of an art house movie.
+Reunion in Kiev was a dramatic parody of an art house movie.
 In it, Gilda plays a woman who is traveling by train through Russian.
-She bored while entertaining her inner monolog which sends us to a flashback to the day before where she is doing the same exact thing, just sitting on the train and thinking.
-The cabin attendant then enters to offer her wine which sends him into a flashback and again it leads to just being on the train on another day but he has the glass of wine Gilda had asked for.
-When he goes to deliver the wine she informs his she didn't order it until tomorrow.
+She bored while entertaining her inner monolog which sends us into a flashback to the day before where she is doing the same exact thing, just sitting on the train and thinking.
+The cabin attendant then enters to offer her wine which sends him into a flashback and again it leads to just being on the train on another day, but he has the glass of wine Gilda had asked for.
+When he goes to deliver the wine, she informs him that she didn't order it until the next day.
 This sends us flashing all throughout time while still trying to tell a linear story.

-- Buck Henry then introduces a short film where he interviews all the finalist in his hotel room.
-The Vassar student tries to hook up with Buck, the governor tries to pay him off, the Oregon drop out tries a disturbing joke that must have gotten Mr. Mike's approval, the mom admits that she was recently divorced and needs this win to provide Christmas to her family and finally, the old lady admits that she wants to win because she predicts she'll be dead on New Year's.
+Buck Henry then introduces a short film where he interviews all the finalist in his hotel room.
+The Vassar student tries to hook up with Buck.
+The governor attempted to pay him off.
+The Oregonian drop-out tries a disturbing joke that must have gotten Mr. Mike's approval.
+The mom admits that she was recently divorced and needs this win to provide Christmas to her family and finally.
+Finally, the old lady acknowledged that she wants to win because she predicts she'll be dead on New Year's.

-- This was followed by another short film with people discussing their near death experience.
-At first, it seems like it's going to be a serious sketch that was more interesting than funny as person after person explains their near death experience in very serious terms but then all end with them ending up in a place with a giant sign that says "Please pick a number."
+This was followed by another short film with people discussing their near-death experience.
+At first, it seems like it's going to be a serious sketch that was more interesting than funny as person after person explains their near-death experience in dire terms but then all end with them ending up in a place with a giant sign that says "Please pick a number."

 Finally, the finalists have one last call for votes before Buck Henry says his goodnights.